Sustainable Haiti Project

-Following the devastating earthquake in January 2010, it became clear that Haiti needs more than disaster relief.
-They need sustainable economic growth, jobs, agriculture and education.
-The Alltech Sustainable Haiti Project began in Ouanaminthe, Haiti, with the goal of helping build a sustainable future in one small part of Haiti.
-Alltech's efforts have focused on education by working on improving and upgrading schools, strengthening local Haitian enterprises by launching a Haitian coffee and Haitian rhum, and leading various economic development projects throughout the country.
+Following a devastating earthquake in 2010, Alltech launched the Sustainable Haiti Project in the town of Ouanaminthe with the goal of helping build a sustainable future in one small part of Haiti.
+Our efforts have focused on education by improving and upgrading schools, strengthening local Haitian enterprises by launching a Haitian coffee and a Haitian rhum, and leading various economic developments throughout the country.

-Today the Alltech Sustainable Haiti Project includes complete financial responsibility as well as renovations and education support for two grade schools in northern Haiti; and the resurrection of a Haitian gem - the country’s 100% shade-grown Arabica coffee, which Alltech markets and sells as Alltech Café Citadelle.
+There can be no sustainability without education, which is why the Alltech Sustainable Haiti Project includes complete financial responsibility as well as renovations and education support for two grade schools in northern Haiti.
+Our project has also resurrected a Haitian gem: the country’s 100 percent shade-grown Arabica coffee, which Alltech markets and sells as Alltech® Café Citadelle.

 Together, we are helping build a more sustainable future in one small part of Haiti by creating employment opportunities for the Haitian people and sparking a lifelong love of learning in its children.